 Preventable risk factors such as tobacco smoking, being overweight, physical inactivity and harmful use of alcohol contribute to the global burden of non-communicable diseases.
 These risk factors can be influenced by effective policies (e.g. the smoking ban) and public health campaigns.
-Here we compare the prevalence of obesity, tobacco smoking and alcohol consumption internationally over time.
+Here we compare the prevalence of tobacco smoking, obesity and alcohol consumption internationally over time.

-Tobacco smoking is a risk factor for cancer, stroke, coronary heart disease, respiratory diseases such as COPD, and smoking while pregnant can lead to low birth weight and illnesses among infants.
-The WHO has estimated that tobacco smoking kills more than 7 million people each year worldwide, of which around 890,000 are the result of second-hand smoke.
+Tobacco smoking is a risk factor for cancer, stroke, coronary heart disease, respiratory diseases such as chronic obstructive pulmonary disease (COPD), and smoking while pregnant can lead to low birth weight and illnesses among infants.
+The World Health Organisation (WHO) has estimated that tobacco smoking kills more than 8 million people each year worldwide, of which around 1.2 million deaths are the result of second-hand smoke.

 Daily smoking has decreased in most OECD countries since 2000.
-In the UK, the proportion of the population aged 15+ who are daily smokers decreased from 27% in 2000 to 16.1% in 2016 (a decrease of 10.9%).
-This is the third largest decrease of the comparator countries, after Denmark (a decrease of 13.6%) and New Zealand (a decrease of 11.2%).
-Greece consistently has the highest level of tobacco smoking, with 40% of their adult population classified as daily smokers between 2006 and 2008.
-In 2016, Sweden had the lowest proportion of adults who were daily smokers at 10.9%
+In the Great Britain, the proportion of the population aged 15+ who are daily smokers decreased from 27% in 2000 to 16% in 2016 (a decrease of 11%), but then increased to 17% in 2017.
+Between 2000 and 2017, the largest decreases among the comparator countries were in the Netherlands (a decrease of 15%) and Denmark (a decrease of 14%).
+In 2017, Spain had the highest rate of tobacco smoking, with 22% of the country’s adult population classified as daily smokers.
+Sweden had the lowest proportion of adults who were daily smokers at 10%.

-Obesity has been rising in most OECD countries over the past two decades, and projections show that this trend will continue.
-In the UK, the proportion of the total population who are obese increased from 21.2% in 2000 to 26.2% in 2016.
-Japan consistently has very low levels of obesity, however even there the proportion has risen from 2.9% to 4.2%.
-In 2016, 40% of the total population in the United States were obese.
+Obesity has been rising in most OECD countries over the past two decades.
+In England, the proportion of the total population who are obese increased from 21% in 2000 to 29% in 2017.
+Japan consistently has very low rates of obesity, however the proportion has still risen over the same time period, from 2.9% to 4.4%.
+Among the comparator countries, the United States has the highest proportion of the total population who are obese, at 40% in 2016.

 OECD countries have implemented a range of public health policies in recent years to try to slow the obesity epidemic.
 These include food labelling measures, using social media and new technologies for public health promotion, and taxation policies to raise the price of foods that are high in salt, fat or sugar.

-On average, recorded alcohol consumption has decreased in all OECD countries since 2000, from 9.5 litres per capita per year to 9 litres of pure alcohol per capita per year (equivalent to 96 bottles of wine).
+On average, recorded alcohol consumption has decreased in all OECD countries since 2000, from 9.5 litres of pure alcohol per capita per year, to 8.9 litres per capita per year in 2017.
 The extent of the decrease varies by country, and consumption has in fact increased in 3 of the 19 countries included here (Canada, Sweden and the United States).
-In the UK, alcohol consumption decreased from 10.4 litres per capita in 2000 to 9.5 litres per capita in 2016.
-In 2016, alcohol consumption in the UK was just above the average of the comparator countries.
-Greece had the lowest alcohol consumption at 6.5 litres per capita, and France had the highest at 11.7 litres per capita.
+In the UK, alcohol consumption decreased from 10.4 litres per capita in 2000 to 9.5 litres per capita in 2016, but then increased to 9.7 litres per capita in 2017.
+In 2017, alcohol consumption in the UK was just above the average of the comparator countries.
+Sweden had the lowest alcohol consumption at 7.1 litres per capita, and France had the highest at 11.7 litres per capita.

 About this data

-Definitions and comparability for the indicators are taken directly from the OECD report Health at a Glance 2017: OECD indicators.
+Definitions and comparability for the indicators are taken directly from the OECD report Health at a Glance 2019: OECD Indicators.
 Detailed information about the definitions and the source and methods for each country can be found here.